vladimirRadojkovic/reusehub-api/README.md

 ### Generating Code

-To generate Go code from the Protocol Buffer definitions:
+To generate both Go and TypeScript code from the Protocol Buffer definitions:

 ```bash
 make generate